BY T. O. BANSO

 Whereas at least four Greek words are used for love, only two of them are used in the New Testament.
 Eros refers to romantic or sexual love from which the word romantic is derived and storge refers to family or familial love.
 Both are not used in the New Testament.
 Storge only appears in compound Greek form, philostorgo, in Romans 12:10.

-two Greek words used for love in the New Testament are philia (verb: phileo) and agape (verb: agapao).
-Philia refers to brotherly love or friendship love while agape refers to unconditional or sacrificial love, which is God’s kind of love.
+The two Greek words used for love in the New Testament are philia (verb: phileo) and agape (verb: agapao).
+Philia refers to brotherly love or friendship love while agape refers to unconditional or sacrificial love.
 Every mention of love in the New Testament refers to either philia or agape but the most common is agape.

 We need to know what agape is to be able to walk well in it.
-1 Corinthians 13, which is often referred to as the love chapter in the Bible, tells us what love (agape; God’s kind of love) is.
+1 Corinthians 13, which is often referred to as the love chapter in the Bible, tells us what love (agape) is.

 The first three verses of 1 Corinthians 13 underscore that love matters more than anything else and anything done without love is useless.
 Therefore, everything must be done out of love.